vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 * At least 6 IP address on this organisation network (In future extra IP will be needed as worker node added)
 * Openshift template for vcenter is available from catalogue
 * LoadBalaner template is available from the catalogue
+* Vaid user on Redhat wich contains pull-secreat which will be passed to OpenShift ignition file.

 ## Insallaion
 <b>